alexarne/Pong-ChipKit/README.md

 # pong_is1500

-Advanced project in IS1500 Datorteknik och komponenter (dtek) at KTH 2021.
+Advanced project in IS1500 Datorteknik och komponenter (DTEK) at KTH 2021.

 Classic pong game on uno32/uc32 chipkit with IO Shield.